Fertility testing: Men

 Men who have gone through puberty should be fertile throughout life.
 The semen in ejaculate contains sex cells called sperm.
 After intercourse, sperm travel to the egg through the female reproductive tract, typically causing fertilisation to occur in the fallopian tubes.

 Fertility testing for men involves semen testing and genetic testing, as other factors such as impotence are obvious.
-Semen can be tested for sperm count, sperm motility, sperm morphology, pH, volume, fructose content, and acrosome activity.
+Semen can be tested for sperm count, sperm motility, sperm morphology, pH, volume, fructose content, oxidative stress, maturation assessment, DNA fragmentation and acrosome activity.
 Checks are also made to identify undescended testicles and retrograde ejaculation, along with medical history, such as cancer treatment, radiation, drug use, etc. In some cases the hamster zona-free ovum test may also be used to diagnose fertility.
 Genetic testing and chromosomal analysis can rule out some other causes of male infertility, such as Klinefelter syndrome.

 A recent study identified epigenetic patterns in male sperm that may contribute to infertility.

+Male Fertility Testing

+Several diagnostic tests are used to evaluate male fertility by assessing sperm quality, function, hormone levels, and genetic integrity.
+These tests help determine the underlying causes of infertility and guide treatment strategies in assisted reproduction.

+Semen Analysis (Spermiogram) is the standard test for evaluating male fertility.
+It measures key parameters such as sperm concentration (count), motility (movement), morphology (shape), volume, pH, and the presence of white blood cells or debris.
+The World Health Organization (WHO) provides reference ranges for normal semen values.
+This test is often the first step in male fertility assessment.

+DNA Fragmentation Test evaluates the integrity of the sperm's genetic material.
+High levels of DNA fragmentation are associated with reduced fertilization rates, impaired embryo development, and increased risk of miscarriage.
+Tests such as the TUNEL assay, SCSA (Sperm Chromatin Structure Assay), and Comet assay are commonly used to measure DNA fragmentation.

+Sperm Oxidative Stress Test assesses the presence of reactive oxygen species (ROS) that can damage sperm membranes and DNA.
+Excessive oxidative stress is a known contributor to male infertility.
+Tests like MiOXSYS and chemiluminescence assays are used to quantify oxidative stress levels and guide antioxidant treatment strategies.

+Sperm Maturation Assessment evaluates the functional maturity of spermatozoa.
+Immature sperm may exhibit abnormalities in chromatin packaging, membrane composition, or the presence of residual cytoplasm.
+Techniques such as chromomycin A3 staining (CMA3), hyaluronic acid binding assayst, or nuclear protein transition studies are used to assess sperm maturity, which is important for successful fertilization and embryo development.

+Hormonal Blood Tests are performed to evaluate endocrine function, which plays a critical role in spermatogenesis.
+Commonly measured hormones include: